25 Long Term Goal Examples for Your Career & Personal Life

 19. Increase your earnings

-Today’s cost of living is ever increasing.
+Today’s cost of living is constantly increasing.
 It’s only natural to aspire to earn more to make ends meet.

 You can do this by getting promoted or getting a raise.
 However, some people look for additional sources of income such as doing side hustles in their spare time.